MaHmoudHaBlaSs/IEEE-CS-25/README.md

 ## How to Navigate

-- Each task folder is organized with individual solution files.
+- Each task folder contains solutions to various Codeforces problems.
-- Click on the problem names to view the corresponding solution code.
+- Click on the problem name to view the problem on Codeforces.
+- Click on "Solution" to view my implementation.

 ---